murraco/vue-cheatsheet/README.md

 # Vue Cheatsheet

-This is a modified version of the official VueMastery cheatsheet
+This is a simplified cheatsheet along with some tips for people who often works with Vue.js.

 ***